blendbyte/CoyoteCert/README.md

 ## PSR-18 HTTP client

-CoyoteCert ships with a built-in curl client that requires no extra dependencies.
+CoyoteCert ships with a built-in curl client that needs no extra dependencies.
 To use a custom HTTP client, pass any PSR-18 `ClientInterface`:

 ```php
 // Symfony HttpClient: implements all three interfaces itself